 On International Women’s Day, the Minister for Women, Baroness Stedman-Scott, announced an equal pay transparency pilot scheme by publishing salaries on all job adverts.
 Studies have shown that not asking interviewees about their previous salary at the interview stage ensures that unequal pay between men and women does not become further entrenched when they start in new positions.

 It is now over fifty years since the introduction of the Equal Pay Act in 1970 and women still face barriers to receiving equal pay in the workplace.
 In 2021, the Office for National Statistics reported a gender pay gap figure of 15.4 % across all jobs.

 The gender pay gap is the percentage difference between average hourly earnings for all men and women in a company, industry sector or across the country.
 It is a way of assessing the extent to which employers fail to pay women the same rate of pay that a man would get for the job.
 Obviously, it may differ according to the industry.

 Pay discrimination is the failure by employers to pay women the same as men for either like work (or broadly similar work), or work of equal value as defined as equivalent under a job evaluation study.
 This is an entitlement to equal pay with equality of terms protected in employment law under the Equality Act 2010.

-Not allowing equal pay in the workplace can lead to pay poverty and pension poverty for women who are often in single parent families, which is clearly unfair.
+Not allowing equal pay in the workplace can lead to paying poverty and pension poverty for women who are often in single-parent families, which is clearly unfair.